sameepv21/Guidance_ML/Deployment.md

           ```
         * **Change the port according to where your express backend is running.**
     * Test configuration of nginx and restart it.
-* Refresh the browser (Your raw site, without backend should be up and running in production environment).
+* Enter your domain name in your browser (Your raw site, without backend should be up and running in production environment.
+Note that this may take upto 30 min or so).
 * Configure Backend
     * Make sure your current directory is backend.
     * Perform prelimnary inspection whether all the routes are using .env variables or not and change them wherever necessary.